neuralmagic/deepsparse/examples/aws-serverless/README.md

 ### Batch Job Flow

-After building the batch job infrastructure, upload a CSV file to `batch-input-deepsparse` S3 bucket (which as auto-generated) via the AWS console or from the following CLI command:
+After build, upload a CSV file to the `batch-input-deepsparse` S3 bucket (which was auto-generated) via the AWS console or from the following CLI command:

 ```bash
 aws s3 cp <path/to/csv/file> s3://batch-input-deepsparse/ --recursive